Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Introduction

 We recall that the time scale calculus, initiated by Hilger in \cite{Hilger1990} represents a well-established and intriguing approach aimed at unifying discrete and continuous calculus.
 This unification is achieved by defining a general domain that can be continuous, discrete, or mixed (corresponding to time scales or, more generally, measure chains) and by introducing appropriate jump operators on this domain.
 Over the past two decades, this theory has been extensively investigated by many authors (see, e.g., the monograph \cite{BG2017}), resulting in a substantial body of results and applications.

 However, the theoretical framework proposed in this article is independent of, and fundamentally distinct from, time scale calculus.
-Instead, our approach is based on the guiding principle of preserving the Leibniz rule in discrete calculus--through the notion of Rota's Galois algebra--and on the use of an adapted point mesh for discretization, defined by the zeros of a set of basic polynomials.
+Instead, our approach is based on the guiding principle of preserving the Leibniz rule in discrete calculus -- through the notion of Rota's Galois algebra -- and on the use of an adapted point mesh for discretization, defined by the zeros of a set of basic polynomials.

-We emphasize that our categorical approach, in principle, allows to reformulate the main theorems of this work for \textit{arbitrary discrete derivatives}.
+We emphasize that our categorical approach, in principle, allows for the reformulation of the main theorems of this work for \textit{arbitrary discrete derivatives}.
 This can be done by analogy with the case of the forward difference operator, which we have analyzed explicitly due to its prominence in applications.
 In particular, the extension of our theory to discretizations based on the backward difference operator is entirely straightforward.

-An interesting direction for future research is the extension of the present theory to the case of $q$-difference equations.
-A coherent Galois approach to this class of equations has been developed in \cite{diV}, \cite{Sauloy}.
-We hypothesize that a functorial correspondence can also be envisaged for this case, allowing a unified treatment of the Galois theory for differential equations and their categorically equivalent $q$-difference equations.

-The discretization of partial differential equations, another fundamental problem, can in principle be addressed using the same categorical approach.
-Work on these research directions is currently underway.